 Participants are requested to perform a placement audition.
 Be prepared to play a short piece of music no more than two minutes long.
 Your audition piece will help the audition team measure your ability in the style you wish to study for the week.
 You do not need to read music, but if you do, you will be asked to demonstrate your skills in this area.

 Electric guitarists should bring their guitars, cords for connection to amplifiers, and electronic guitar tuners.
 Acoustic guitarists should bring guitars (and pickups, if applicable).
 We provide amplifiers for all participants to use in our ensembles for rehearsal and final performances.
 No amplifiers are provided for use in practice rooms, so you may elect to bring a set of practice headphones and a very small practice amplifier.
 Students should bring a notebook and pens/pencils.

 Though not required, you are permitted to bring laptops, computers, tablets, etc. Wireless internet and electrical outlet plugs are provided throughout the campus.
 Please keep in mind that it is your responsibility to keep your items safe.
 Berklee is not responsible for the loss of these items.

-Guitar Sessions offers ensembles, classes, and clinics in styles such as blues, metal, classical, jam band funk/fusion, classic rock, contemporary rock, acoustic rock/pop, and jazz, as well as courses in fingerstyle acoustic guitar and courses for the performing songwriter.
+Guitar Sessions offers ensembles, classes, and clinics in the styles of blues, metal, classical, jam band funk/fusion, classic rock, contemporary rock, jazz, fingerstyle, and performing-songwriter.
 You'll choose your main style for ensemble work, and from there you can branch out in our clinics and jams.
 In our classical track, students will be placed in a classical guitar ensemble and then branch out in a styles class that covers classical, fingerstyle, and Latin jazz.
 Fretboard harmony classes will be valuable to students in all styles.